 The Practice offers the facility to breastfeed in private.
 Please ask for assistance at the reception.

 Enjoy the benefits and achieve your goals with the help of a free Health Trainer.
-Clinics take place every Thursday morning.
+Clinics take place every Wednesday morning with Liz the Health Trainer.
 You can be referred by your GP or by self referral.
-For details ask at the surgery or see below.
-To find out more there will be a patient talk at 10.30am on Wednesday 5 February 2014 at the Practice on how to Improve your Health and Wellbeing with our Health Trainer.
-Please book a place in advance.
+For details ask at the surgery or see a receptionist.

 We ask that our patients refrain from eating and drinking whilst in the Practice.
 All mobile telephones and electronic devices should remain on silent and children should be supervised at all times.